smith-scram-lab/Mr.Krab/README.md

 # A Step-by-Step Guide to getting started with helping Mr. Krabs walk, Python edition

+The below process in its entirety only needs to be completed once in order for your computer to communicate with Mr. Krabs.
+After it has neem done once, all that needs to be done is to plug in the U2D2 and turn on the power supply before running the code.

 ## Getting Dynamixel SDK on your computer

 1. Clone the [Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/download/#repository) and put it in a place easy to access.